Reshyurem/Draughts/README.md

 4. Next K Moves - Press `k` on the keyboard to go into Next K Moves mode.
 In the Terminal, there will then be a prompt asking for the value of k.
 Then, similar to Review mode, the final state of the board after K moves will then be viewable.
 Exit is also done using `x`.

 5. Draw Mode - If the player presses `d` on the keyboard, the game then enters draw mode and the game ends with a draw.
-The screen closes after 15 seconds.
+The screen closes after 10 seconds.

 6. Forfeit - If the player whose turn it is presses `f` on the keyboard, the game recognises that the player wants to forfeit, and game ends with the other player winning.
+The screen closes after 10 seconds.